 How do I know what the Committee will be considering at the meeting?

 As soon as it is available, an IDAC Meeting Agenda (which includes full reports, and a series of separate attachments) will be published in our events calendar for the particular meeting.
-This usually happens on Friday before the meeting, although occasionally the Agenda is not available until Monday.
+This usually happens by 5.00pm on the Friday before the meeting, although it usually happens earlier in the week.

 How do I find out what happened at the meeting?